alexnm/house-moldovan-blog/src/posts/spotlights/el-chalten.md

 Together with the return trip to El Chalten, the hike should take you 7-8 hours at a steady pace, including time for stops along the way.
 You can check [the same website](https://elchalten.com/v4/en/pliegue-tumbado-trek-el-chalten.php) for additional details about the hike and the map of the area.

+#### Highlights

+- Incredibly beautiful trail through the low forests of secular trees
+- Trying not to fall as we hiked up the mountain!
+- Eating a sandwich at the cover of a rock wall
+- The amazing viewpoint of Loma del Pliegue Tumbado

 ### Lago del Desierto

 This activity is doable on good and bad weather.
 We had a bad weather forecast for our final day in El Chalten, so we went to a local travel agency, [Exploradores Lago del Desierto](http://www.exploradoreslagodeldesierto.com/), and booked a trip to Lago del Desierto.
 The lake is 15km from El Chalten and is accessible via a pretty bad road.
 Renting a car is also an option, but it is a bit more expensive.
 The day trip starts from the center of El Chalten and you are taken to the lake with a small bus.